 How do I take suppressive therapy?

 There are two oral antivirals available for suppressive treatment in New Zealand:

-- Aciclovir tablets 400mg taken twice daily, morning and night.
+Aciclovir tablets 400mg taken twice daily, morning and night.
 If you start suppressive therapy, it is important not to miss any doses and to take it regularly at approximately 12 hourly intervals.
 If your recurrences are not suppressed by this dose, you should discuss this with your doctor as taking 200mg four times a day may be more effective.
-Aciclovir is also avalable in a soluble form if you are unable to swallow tablets.
+Aciclovir is also available in a soluble form if you are unable to swallow tablets.

-- Valtrex tablets 500mg taken once a day.
-People who find aciclovir isn’t working in treating problematic recurrent herpes, can now access valtrex by fully subsidised prescription from their doctor through a Special Authority application.
+Valtrex tablets 500mg taken once a day.
+People who find aciclovir isn’t working in treating problematic recurrent herpes can now access Valtrex by fully subsidised prescription from their doctor through a Special Authority application.
 This is a new generation antiviral with better absorption.

 How long will I need to take the treatment?